Yogyakarta

 • Is Yogyakarta a good place to travel with kids?

-• What happens if a child gets sick in Yogyakarta?
+• What if a child gets sick in Yogyakarta?

-• What type of accommodation works best for families in Yogyakarta?
+• What accommodation works best for families in Yogyakarta?

-• What actually works for a half-day with young kids in Yogyakarta?
+• What half-day works with young kids in Yogyakarta?

-• Do I need a VPN in Yogyakarta?
+• Which neighbourhood should I stay in Yogyakarta?

 • What changes after dark in Yogyakarta?

-• Where do nights go wrong for travellers in Yogyakarta?
+• Where do nights go wrong in Yogyakarta?

-• What are the best areas for nightlife in Yogyakarta?
+• What are the best nightlife areas in Yogyakarta?

 • Are there red light districts in Yogyakarta?